mineubob/Lucent/docs/rules-and-validation.md

 5. **Security First**: Always validate data on the server-side, even if you have client-side validation.

-6. **Custom Error Messages**: For complex validation requirements, consider implementing custom error messages that are more descriptive.
+6. **Customize Error Messages**: Use message overrides to provide clear, user-friendly guidance when validation fails.
+Keep them specific to your application's context and audience.

 7. **Use Nullable Properly**: Use the `nullable` rule for optional fields rather than adding complex conditional logic.